Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-{\it Explicit form of the equations of states---} We next derive the explicit form of the equation of states in Eq.~\ref{eq:EOS}.
-Based on the scale-invariant expression of Eq.~\ref{eq:methods:free_energy}, the expansion of $F(\Phi, \mathcal{G})$ should be comprised of terms $\Phi^a \mathcal{G}^b$ with $ay_{\Phi}+by_{\mathcal{G}} = d$.
+{\it Explicit form of the equations of states ---} We next derive the explicit form of the equation of states in Eq.~5 in the main text.
+Based on the scale-invariant expression of Eq.~\ref{eq:methods:free_energy}, the expansion of $F(\Phi, \mathcal{G})$ should comprise terms $\Phi^a \mathcal{G}^b$ with $ay_{\Phi}+by_{\mathcal{G}} = d$.
 Therefore, $F$ can be expressed as